 11(?)
 Charlotte Street, Blackfriars Road - Feb 1828 - Baxter's first business address in London.
-Baxter Colour Prints - Clarke 1919 states Feb 1827 and that the date was taken from Robert Harrild's ledgers but I feel this is incorrect.
+Baxter Colour Prints - Clarke 1919 states the date as Feb 1827 and that the date was taken from Robert Harrild's ledgers but I feel this is incorrect.
 CL who detailed a letter by William Edwin Baxter, George's brother, on page 47 of the Picture Printer 1924, where he states his brother moved to this address soon after his marriage.
 This along with other information found for High Street Lewes and St Anns above helps to confirm this.

 17 John Street, Waterloo Bridge near St John Church - 23rd May 1829 (by) - An advert appears in the Literary Gazette of this date 'Apprentice Wanted' and asked to apply to Mr G Baxter at this address

-29 King Square, Goswell Road - about 1828 or 1829 - 23rd March 1835 - The British Museum have a Baxter business card which shows this address and also states "Orders also received by R Harrild 11 Great Distaff Lane, St Pauls - it can be seen by clicking here
+29 King Square, Goswell Road - about 1829 - 23rd March 1835 - The British Museum have a Baxter business card which shows this address and also states "Orders also received by R Harrild 11 Great Distaff Lane, St Pauls" - it can be seen by clicking here

 3 Charterhouse Square - 23rd March 1835 - 27th March 1844 - This address was used by his ex-apprentices Gregory, Collins and Reynolds between 1846 and 1849

 Image shows 3 Charterhouse Square , possibly circa 1940 / 50's - image courtesy and copyright of friends of GeorgeBaxter.com

 11 Northampton Square - 27th March 1844 (an advert in The Patriot states the 25th?) - to the latest 24th May 1851 - Courtney Lewis says autumn of 1851 but Baxter's print of the Large Exterior of the Great Exhibition shows the address as 11 & 12 Northampton Square and has engraved on the plate as published 27th May 1851.